atulvinod/RM-PhoneBook/README.md

 ## Setting up
 1.  the mongodb URL in `configuration.js` in phoneBookServer folder

 2 .
-Set the `baseURL` in `services/httpClient` to the location where the node.js server is hosted.
+Set the `baseURL` in `services/httpClient` in `phoneBook` to the location where the node.js server is hosted.
 If the appplication is hosted on the same location as the server, set `baseURL = ""`

 ## Deployment